 Best Theratronics completes an annual internal audit of the overall quality management system.
 The scope of the audit covers the review of company objectives, policies and procedures, the management standard, requirements of ISO13485:2016, ISO 9001:2015, and the Medical Device Single Audit Program (MDSAP).
-An annual internal audit was completed in September, 2022.
+An annual internal audit was completed in June, 2023.

-1.4.2.2 Organizational Structure for the Management and Control of Licensed Activities outline the personnel employed to ensure licensed activities are properly managed at Best Theratronics:
+1.4.2.2 Organizational Structure for the Management and Control of Licensed Activities Minor changes to Best Theratronics' organizational structure occurred in 2023.
+The position of Radiation Safety Manager was vacated, and a new Radiation Safety Officer was hired.
+The following roles outline the personnel employed to ensure licensed activities are properly managed at Best Theratronics: